sharpdx/SharpDX/README.markdown

 ### Features
 The key features and benefits of this API are
-*	API is generated from DirectX SDK headers : meaning *a complete and reliable API* and *an easy support for future API*.
+*	API is generated from DirectX SDK headers : meaning a complete and reliable API and an easy support for future API.
 *	Full support for the following DirectX API:
  * Direct3D10
  * Direct3D10.1